 - Class 305 Lapidary.
 Display at least 30 stones and minerals that will cut or polish.
 Five of the specimens must be collected by the member from the native site (not limited to Kansas.)
 Polish 15 of the gemstones by tumbling.
 Label, giving identification of material and county where collected or state or county of origin for non-Kansas material. - Class 306 Lapidary.
 Exhibit at least 6 gemstones and minerals that have received lapidary treatment.
 Lapidary treatment may consist of tumbling, polishing, and end or face or flat lapping.
 Specimens must represent at least 3 different gem stones and minerals and include at least 3 cabochons of any size or shape.
 Three of the specimens must be mounted.
 Label specimens as appropriate including locality (state) where originated. - Class 307 Mineralogy Display a minimum of 15 mineral specimens collected in Kansas, at least 5 of which have been collected during the current 4-H year.
 The minerals are to be grouped by mineral class (i.e. Carbonates, Oxides, Silicates) and at least 3 classes must be represented.
 The member must use one standard display box.
 The specimens must be labeled with the number of the specimen, date collected, name of specimen, county where collected, and chemical composition (i.e. CaCo3 for calcite), if known.

-DIVISION T-1 - HERITAGE ARTS: ARTS AND CRAFTS
+DIVISION T-1 - VISUAL ARTS: ARTS AND CRAFTS

-Check-in: Sunday, July 21, 9:30 - 11:30 AM Judging: Sunday, July 21 starting at 10:00 AM
+Check in: Sunday, July 19th | 9:30 AM - 11:30 AM Judging: Sunday, July 19th | 10:00 AM

-CO-SUPERINTENDENTS: Amy Cordell & Stacie Nichols ASSISTANT SUPERINTENDENTS Carolyn Webb, Shannon Hettenbach
+SUPERINTENDENTS: Staci Nichols & Amy Cordell ASSISTANT SUPERINTENDENTS: Carolyn Webb